79laowang/Shell_interview_Q-A/README.md

 ### Q35.
 **Write a shell script to get current date, time, user name, file name and working directory.**
 ### *Answer:*
-A read-only file can be opened using the below command:
 ```Bash
 #!/usr/bin/env bash
 echo "Hello, $LOGNAME"